yapshinn/moe-kuochuansec/pages/School Canteen Advertisement.md

 •	Supporting documents (e.g. photocopy of NRIC and relevant certificates e.g. NEA Basic Food Hygiene Course), and;<br>
 •	List of proposed food items for sale and prices

+**Interview and Food Tasting**<br>
+Shortlisted applicants will be notified for the selection interview and they will be required to prepare food tasting for the School Canteen Selection Committee at the applicant's own expense.
 </p>